 |Author||Luke Anthony Fiorini (University of Malta) and Eurofound|

-In order meet the working capital requirements of organisations in Malta which due to COVID-19 are suddenly facing an acute liquidity shortage, the Malta Development Bank COVID-19 Guarantee Scheme (CGS) provides guarantees to commercial banks with the aim of increasing access to bank financing.
+In order meet the working capital requirements of organisations in Malta that are facing an acute liquidity shortage due to the COVID-19 pandemic, the Malta Development Bank COVID-19 Guarantee Scheme (CGS) is providing guarantees to commercial banks to increase access to bank financing.

-Malta Development Bank (MDB) is responsible to develop, administer and implement the scheme.
-The scheme is intermediated via commercial banks in Malta.
+Malta Development Bank (MDB) is responsible for developing, administering and implementing the scheme.
+The scheme will be facilitated through commercial banks in Malta.

-A Guarantee Fund of €350 million has been made available by the Government in order to guarantee loans by commercial banks in Malta, needed to meet the new financial requirements of organisations facing cashflow disruptions during COVID-19.
-Applications for loans are assessed by the commercial bank in question, assessment is based on the bank's credit policy criteria, and final approval rests with the commercial bank.
+A guarantee fund of €350 million has been made available by the government in order to guarantee loans by commercial banks in Malta.
+This fund is necessary to help companies meet the new financial requirements of organisations facing cash flow disruptions during COVID-19.
+Applications for loans are assessed by the commercial bank, assessment is based on the bank's credit policy criteria, and final approval rests with the commercial bank.

-The loans have the following features: SMEs can avail of a maximum of loan of €2 million, whereas large enterprises of €5 million.
+The loans have the following features: SMEs can avail a maximum of loan of €2 million, and large enterprises can avail a maximum loan of €5 million.
 Loans in excess of these amounts are possible (up to a maximum of €10 million for SMEs and €25 million for large enterprises) but require the prior approval of the MDB.
-The interest rate of the loan is to be determined by the commercial bank, but these are required to provide an interest rate reduction to organisations of at least one percentage point on the average lending rate as compared to similar loans prior to the introduction of this scheme.
-The term of the loan is a minimum of 18 months to a maximum of 48 months.
+The interest rate of the loan is to be determined by the commercial bank.
+The banks are required to provide an interest rate reduction to organisations of at least one percentage point on the average lending rate as compared to similar loans prior to the introduction of this scheme.
+The term of the loan is between 18 and 48 months.
 Subject to additional terms and conditions, the term of the loan can be increased up to 72 months.
 The loan also has a minimum moratorium of six months, with a possibility to extend to one year.
 This moratorium applies to both interest and capital repayments and its extension will be considered on a case-by-case basis.

-An Economic Update issued by the Malta Central Bank in November 2020 announced that as of the end of September 453 facilities had been approved by the COVID-19 Guarantee Scheme, covering a total of €343.7 million.
-Of those approved, 129 facilities were in the wholesale and retail trade sector (€81.9 million), 106 facilities in the accommodation and food service sector (€69.8 million), 39 facilities in the manufacturing sector (€18.1 million), 32 in the transport and storage and information and communication sector (€49.4 million) , 31 facilities in the administrative and support service activities sector (€11.6 million), 29 facilities in the professional, scientific and technical activities sector (€12.9 million) and 21 facilities in the construction sector (€33.2 million), amongst others.
+An economic update issued by the Malta Central Bank in November 2020 announced that at of the end of September 453 facilities had been approved by the COVID-19 Guarantee Scheme, covering a total of €343.7 million.
+Of those approved, 129 facilities were in the wholesale and retail trade sector (€81.9 million), 106 facilities in the accommodation and food service sector (€69.8 million), 39 facilities in the manufacturing sector (€18.1 million), 32 in the transport and storage and information and communication sector (€49.4 million), 31 facilities in the administrative and support service activities sector (€11.6 million), 29 facilities in the professional, scientific and technical activities sector (€12.9 million) and 21 facilities in the construction sector (€33.2 million), amongst others.
 As the scheme provides loans for working capital, only €165.6 million were disbursed by the end of September, up from the €121.4 million disbursed by the end of August.

-In March 2021, it was announced that with the €350 million made available for the initiative, which in turn generated a possible €778 million in loans, of these, over €300 million were still available.
+In March 2021, it was announced that the €350 million made available for the initiative generated a possible €778 million in loans, and of these over €300 million were still available.

-Since the scheme's introduction, as per May 2021, it had assisted more than 560 businesses, collectively employing over 40,000 persons.
+Since the scheme's introduction it has assisted more than 560 businesses, collectively employing over 40,000 persons.
 Of these beneficiaries, 500 firms were SMEs.
 The average loan size of SMEs was around €470,000.
-Conversely, larger entities were grated an average of €3.1 million (Business Today, May 27, 2021).
+Conversely, larger entities were granted an average of €3.1 million (Business Today, 27 May 2021).

 |Does not apply to workers||Applies to all businesses||Does not apply to citizens|